-From research, [26] concluded that that regularly produce sustainability reports tend to seek assurance services from external auditors more often.
-This trend indicates that companies are independent increasingly seeking for their verification sustainability reports to boost their credibility.
-The findings of the study suggest that a key reason for this desire for external assurance is to build positive relationships with stakeholders, such as investors, customers, and community.
+From research, [29] concluded that that regularly produce sustainability reports tend to seek assurance services from external auditors more often.
+This trend indicates that companies are seeking increasingly independent for their verification sustainability reports to boost their credibility.
+The findings of the study suggest that a key reason for this desire for external assurance is to build positive relationships with stakeholders, such as investors, customers, and the community.
 Additionally, by obtaining verification, companies aim to strengthen their legitimacy and trustworthiness in the eyes of these stakeholders.
 Overall, this practice underscores a commitment to transparency and accountability in sustainability efforts.

-His research, [27] concluded that Investors place higher value sustainability reports that have been externally assuranced, especially if the assurances are of better quality and scope.
-This suggests that investors are concerned about transparency accountability sustainability in information, which strengthens importance argument for the regulations that require assurances to ensure the information is reliable.
-This suggests that there important implications for companies to consider voluntarily implementing assurances, as this can have a positive impact on firm value in the eyes of investors.
+His research, [30] concluded that place higher Investors value on sustainability reports that have been externally assuranced, especially if the assurances are of better quality and scope.
+This suggests that investors are about transparency concerned and accountability in sustainability strengthens information, which the importance argument for the of regulations that require assurances to ensure the information is reliable.
+This research suggests that there are important implications for companies to implementing consider voluntarily assurances, as this can have a positive impact on firm value in the eyes of investors.

-conducted Research companies listed on the Johannesburg Stock Exchange (JSE) in South Africa by [28] identified a significant positive correlation between sustainability reporting and firm value.
+Research conducted on companies listed on the Johannesburg Stock Exchange (JSE) in South Africa by [31] identified a significant positive correlation between sustainability reporting and firm value.
 The study also demonstrated that the provision of assurance services for sustainability reports significantly impacts firm value.
 However, the findings indicated that the market does not differentiate between assurance services offered by Big Four Public Accounting Firms and those provided by specialist consultants.
 This suggests that the crucial factor is the availability of assurance services, rather than the provider.
 Additionally, the research offers valuable insights for managers and stakeholders in emerging markets like South Africa, showing that sustainability reporting with assurance can enhance market confidence and firm value.

 In addition to the positive impact of providing assurance services on sustainability reports by independent external parties on the Company's value creation, the selection of the type of provider or party performing assurance also affects the outcome of the statement (opinion) on the credibility and integrity of the sustainability report.
-Based on the results of research conducted by [29], shows that public accountant assurance improve providers the quality independent assurance statements (opinions) in terms of compliance with elements by standards and frameworks compared to non-public accountant assurance providers.
-While non-public accountant assurance providers are more environmental responsive to information needs.
+Based on the results of research conducted by [32], shows that public accountant assurance providers improve the quality of independent assurance statements (opinions) in terms of compliance with elements by standards and frameworks compared to non-public accountant assurance providers.
+While non-public accountant assurance providers are more environmental responsive to risk information needs.
 Environmental risk is proven to weaken the positive effect of accounting providers on opinion quality.
 This suggests that in the context of sustainability reporting, both compliance with formal standards and the relevance of environmental risks need to be considered to produce quality assurance statements.